220328-Java-Full-Stack-AWS/Team-A-P2/README.md

  - As a User, my session should be maintained until I log out.
  - As a User, I should be able to reset my password.
  - As a User, I should be able to change the color scheme from the normal mode to a dark mode option.
- - As a User, I should receive notifications when a transaction has occurred or a transfer has been completed.
+ - As a User, I should receive notifications when a transaction has occurred or a transfer has been completed

-# Submission
-### Due Date: Thursday 5/26/2022 at 9:00 AM CST
-Your project needs to be pushed into the main branch of your team's P2 repository no later than the due data and time above.
-Commits after this deadline will not be considered.
-On the due date there will be a presentation.
-You will be expected to briefly cover your project, and should be prepared to discuss it with QC.